 Tolterodine L-tartrate is a competitive muscarinic receptor antagonist for overactive bladder.
 It differs from other anticholinergic types in that it has selectivity for urinary bladder over salivary glands.
 It exhibits high specificity for muscarinic receptors and has minimal activity or affinity for other neurotransmitter receptors and other potential targets such as calcium channels.
 In clinical studies, the mean decrease in urge incontinence episodes was 50% and the mean decrease in urinary frequency was 17%.

 Trospium is a quaternary ammonium compound that elicits antispasmodic and antimuscarinic effects.
-It antagonizes acetylcholine effect on muscarinic receptors.
+It antagonizes the acetylcholine effect on muscarinic receptors.
 Parasympathetic effect reduces smooth muscle tone in the bladder.
 Trospium is indicated to treat symptoms of overactive bladder (eg, urinary incontinence, urgency, frequency).

 Fesoterodine is a competitive muscarinic receptor antagonist.
 The antagonistic effect results in decreased bladder smooth muscle contractions.
 It is indicated for symptoms of overactive bladder (eg, urinary urge incontinence, urgency, and frequency).
 Fesoterodine is available as a 4- or 8-mg extended-release tab.